Vekrotis/Vekrotis/README.md

 ---

-## 🌟 Fun Facts
+## 🌟 I..
-- 🎨 I love clean, modern designs with glowing and 3D effects.
+- 🎨 love clean, modern designs with glowing and 3D effects.
 - 🚀 Always exploring new tools and frameworks.
 - 🧩 Enjoy solving creative challenges with my team.